NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/NeuroSegmentation/README.md

   1. Connect the two points with a line at the bottom of the sulcus (i.e., a minimum value)
   1. Assign the line to a specific sulcal identity (with it's associated ontology, and related reference files)

-- Implement a constraint option for markups (force to be on a surface (model node, segmentation, or another markup))
+- Implement a constraint option for markups to force them to be on a surface (i.e. model node, segmentation, or another markup)

 ## Progress and Next Steps